 Rick's Free Auto Repair Advice

-What does a knock sensor do?
+How a knock sensor works

 Why does the engine need a knock sensor?